 The 1980s ushered in a new decade of horror spoofs, and one creature of the night that was often took the brunt of the joke was the vampire.
-Conveniently, three horror comedies from that era have hit Blu-ray simultaneously, so a triple feature blog was inevitable.
+Conveniently, three vampire comedies from that era have hit Blu-ray simultaneously, so a triple feature blog was inevitable.

 LOVE AT FIRST BITE (1979)